csc-training/intro-to-dl/day2/README.md

    - the web user interface at <https://www.lumi.csc.fi/> ("Go to login") and start "Login node shell", or
    - login with your username and SSH key to `lumi.csc.fi`, for more instructions see: <https://docs.lumi-supercomputer.eu/firststeps/>

 2. In the login node shell, or SSH session, set up the module environment for using PyTorch.
-In day2 exercises, we will use the container built by Laifs: https://docs.lumi-supercomputer.eu/laif/software/ai-environment/.
+In day2 exercises, we will use the container built by LUMI AI Factory: https://docs.lumi-supercomputer.eu/laif/software/ai-environment/.

    ```bash
    module purge